cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 ....

+.. _lsar:

 |bot_prefix|\ lsar
 ------------------

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Prints a list of all role groups and the relative self-assignable groups.

+.. note:
-Please note that this command is always available to everyone.
+    This command is always available to everyone.

 ....